1952 steel strike: Ruling and steel mill seizure

 Steelman urged the employers and the union to begin negotiations again.
 The steel companies agreed to begin talks on March 30, but put them off until April 3.
 When talks did begin, the steel companies made the first economic offer to the union since negotiations began the previous November: A total wage and benefit package totaling 14.4 cents an hour, contingent on the companies receiving the maximum price increase allowed under the Capehart Amendment.
 The union rejected the offer.
 Arnall secretly offered the steel companies a price increase of $4.50 a ton on April 3, but the steel companies demanded at least $5.50 a ton.

 Truman began to consider his options, and a seizure of the nation's steel mills seemed the most likely course.
 Truman was told that supplies of ammunition in Korea were low, and even a 10-day strike would endanger the war effort.
 Atomic weapons projects would be curtailed, 1,500 miles of highway would not be built, and U.S. commitments under the Mutual Defense Assistance Act could not be met—which might encourage Soviet aggression.
 Truman ruled out use of the Taft–Hartley Act, believing it was unfair and unlikely to ensure steel production.
 Consideration was given to using Section 18 of the Selective Training and Service Act.
 Section 18 permitted the government to seize and operate manufacturing facilities if the manufacturer was unable to fulfill defense orders made by the government.
 Justice Department lawyers worried, however, because the act did not specifically mention failures to fulfill orders due to strikes, and because the government did not order steel directly from manufacturers.
 Section 18's mechanisms were cumbersome and time-consuming, and Defense leaders argued against its use.
 Most of Truman's advisors favored seizure of the steel mills under the inherent powers of the President as commander-in-chief.

 The steel talks collapsed on April 4, and the union notified the steel manufacturers that day that it planned to call a nationwide strike which would begin at 12:01 a.m. on April 9.

 At 10:30 p.m.
-Eastern time, President Truman announced in a national television and radio address that he had issued Executive Order 10340 and he was ordering Secretary of Commerce Charles W. Sawyer to seize the nation's steel mills to ensure the continued production of steel.
+Eastern time on April 8, President Truman announced in a national television and radio address that he had issued Executive Order 10340 and he was ordering Secretary of Commerce Charles W. Sawyer to seize the nation's steel mills to ensure the continued production of steel.
 Truman attacked the steel companies' price demands, explained why he was not using the other legal options open to him, and called on the employers and union to meet in Washington the following day to negotiate a new collective bargaining agreement.
 The union immediately called off its strike, even though Sawyer announced he had no intention of giving them a wage increase.